 Eight klonkies are performing a play for voices directed by Keto Stiefcommando

 is the subtitle of Daedalea, a poetry book by Tomas Lieske.
 The African klonkies with their resounding names like Mosje, Merci Merci and Imker Graad to mention just three, live on the streets of Paris.
 Lieske lets them talk in his little yellow book, an outlandish text that makes a connection to the busy men and their merchandise, miraculous metropolitan lives.

 I tumble into this unfamiliar way of observing and writing.
 Tracing the playful trains of thoughts that profoundly touch ones own existence also, I could introduce myself and two colleagues:

 A new phrase takes shape in capitals, a new work perhaps, where aesthetics can be found in laughter, not in physical perfection.
 Searching for Charles Bukowski’s post office in Los Angeles that turns out to be closed, I find myself in a square filled with dancing Mexicans who do not stir themselves for the beauty of the movement but for the sensation of bonding, of fun.
 They share the salsa.

-Advice to the young artist #18, Karin van Pinxteren, 28 October, 2018, written voor Witte Rook
+Advice to the young artist #18, Karin van Pinxteren, 28 October, 2018, published in Witte Rook